gvwilson/sensibleadventures/iffy/iffy.md

 Iffy lifted the hatch beside her and scrambled down the ladder.
 "I'm right here, Uncle Jack," she said breathlessly.
 "I was just---"

-"You were just lying about like some fairytale princess, and don't try tell me otherways!"
+"You were just lyin' about like some fairytale princess, and don't try tell me otherways!"
 The *Guinevere*'s captain glared up at her, squinting as the bright sky framing her head assaulted his hungover eyes.
 There was a bruise on his forehead that hadn't been there at dinner, Iffy noticed.
 That might mean a visit from the Marines later.
-He'd scowl and mutter and make excuses to them, then bluster to Aunt Naggie after they were gone about how the governor was just a meat puppet and how the town's cores were going to sell them all out to the Zillions as soon as they could get a decent price.
+He'd scowl and mutter and make excuses to them, then bluster to Aunt Naggie after they were gone about how the governors were just a pack of meat puppets and how the town's cores were going to sell them all out to the Zillions as soon as they could get a decent price.